jciolek/vagrant-redmono/README.md

 vagrant box add precise64 http://files.vagrantup.com/precise64.box
 vagrant up
 ```
 And there you go.
 Your vagrant box is up and running, with nodejs, redis and mongodb, waiting for your app to change the world.

-Have fun!
+The sample app should be instantly accessbile at http://10.0.0.2/ and reacting to any change you make to it.
+Check it out!

 # The environment